Khris Davis: Oakland Athletics (second stint)

 On August 4, 2021, Davis signed a minor league deal with the Oakland Athletics.
 He was assigned to the Arizona Complex League Athletics.
 After going 1-for-11 with the ACL Athletics, he was promoted to the Triple-A Las Vegas Aviators.
 There, he hit .333 with 10 home runs and 25 RBIs over 16 games.
 On September 1, the Athletics selected Davis' contract when the rosters expanded.

 Diablos Rojos del México

 On April 5, 2022, Davis signed with the Diablos Rojos del México of the Mexican League.
-In 12 games, he batted .119/.213/.167 with 2 RBIs.
-Davis was released on May 18, 2022.
+In 12 games, he batted .119/.213/.167 with 2 RBI.
+Davis was released on May 18.

 Wild Health Genomes

 On June 2, 2022, Davis signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
-He was released on September 16, 2022.
+In 54 games for the Genomes, he hit .271/.356/.585 with 17 home runs and 46 RBI.
+Davis was released on September 16.

 Personal life

 Davis' father, Rodney, played in the Los Angeles Dodgers organization and has served as a scout for the Dodgers and Arizona Diamondbacks.
-His mother, Sonia Davis (née Alarcón), was born in Culiacán, but grew up in Ensenada.
+He now serves as the head baseball coach at Whittier Christian High School in La Habra, Ca. His mother, Sonia Davis (née Alarcón), was born in Culiacán, but grew up in Ensenada.